 K and I recently bought an investment property to house hack.
 This is the 3rd post of a new series on strategy and tactics for how to house hack in an expensive market, using our own example as a case study.
-Check out all the posts in this series:

 Last time, I walked through the checklist I use to due diligence a property in a crazy competitive market.